How To Grow A Lemon Cucumber

 By following the instructions on the label, you’ll ensure your lemon cucumbers thrive in your yard.

-For best results, use an organic fertilizer that contains a balanced blend of chicken manure, blood meal, and bone meal.
+For best results, use an organic fertilizer with a balanced blend of chicken manure, blood meal, and bone meal.

 Commercial fertilizers contain too much nitrogen and aren’t ideal for lemon cucumbers.

 Once the fruit is soft, you can harvest it.
-To promote faster fruiting, add a few other vegetables, such as lettuce or cauliflower.
+Add a few other vegetables, such as lettuce or cauliflower, to promote faster fruiting.

 Pests